From Bay of Islands to Christchurch: New locations of interest released

+The Subway was visited on January 4 between 1.55pm and 2.15pm.
+The ministry is asking anyone at this location during the specified time to self-monitor for Covid-19 symptoms for 10 days after you were exposed.

+"If symptoms develop, get a test and stay at home until you get a negative test result," the Ministry said.

-A third Auckland music festival has been named as a location of interest this afternoon, as well as a number of locations up and down the country.
+A third Auckland music festival was named as a location of interest this afternoon, as well as a number of locations up and down the country.

 Plane Sailing music festival in Victoria Park was listed by the Ministry of Health today.
 A number of artists performed, including British DJ Friction and Shapeshifter, between 2.30 and 10.30pm.